 - Data Brief – Suicide in Kansas, 2012

 Public Health Informatics collects, maintains, and analyzes a wide spectrum of information and data in order to provide reliable statistics to program managers, policy makers, health departments, and the public.
 These data represent the basis for agency programs to improve birth outcomes, decrease infant mortality, identify mortality trends, decrease the spread of infectious diseases, and support community health assessment.

 The Office of Vital Statistics records births, deaths, fetal deaths, marriages, and divorces occurring in the state.
 It makes certified copies of those records available to legally entitled individuals.

-The Vital Statistics Data Analysis section analyzes, and reports on vital statistics for KDHE.
-The section also collects, analyzes and reports on abortions performed in Kansas.
+The Vital Statistics Data Analysis Section collects, analyzes, or reports on variety of health and vital statistics data for KDHE.
+These datasets include birth, death, marriage, marriage dissolution, abortion, stillbirth, Medicaid, hospital discharge, and syndromic surveillance.
 Among its publications are the Annual Summary of Vital Statistics, Selected Statistics on Infant Mortality and Stillbirth, Teen and Adolescent Pregnancy and Adequacy of Prenatal Care.
-The section publishes Kansas Health Statistics Reports, Data Briefs, and Research Summaries on vital and health statistics topics.
-Vital Statistics Data Analysis supports the departmentís Kansas Information for Communities Query Portal and provides statistics for the Kansas Health Matters website.
-The sectionís goal is to provide actionable information for community health decision making.
+The section publishes Kansas Health Statistics Reports, abortion reports, data briefs, and research summaries on vital and health statistics topics.
+The Vital Statistics Data Analysis section maintains the data query portal, Kansas Information for Communities.
+It also provides statistics for the Kansas Health Matters website.
+Section staff also provide support and technical assistance to local health departments and hospitals needing assistance on data and statistics required for community health needs assessment.

-Infectious Disease Data Services maintains the Kansas Electronic Data Surveillance System (KS-EDSS) working with labs, physicians, and local health departments to record and track Kansas reportable disease cases.
+Infectious Disease Data Services maintains the EpiTrax electronic disease surveillance system working with labs, physicians, and local health departments to record and track Kansas reportable disease cases.